fasrc/User_Codes/AI/OpenAI/Whisper/README.md

 # Run Whisper example

-You would need to download the sample audio file, `harvard.wav`, and the python test script, `openai-whisper-test.py` provided here to your profile on Cannon in order to run this example.
-Remember to edit the path of `harvard.wav` in `openai-whisper-test.py` for the example to work correctly.
+You would need to download the sample audio file, *harvard.wav*, and the example script, *openai-whisper-test.py*, provided here to your profile on Cannon in order to run this example.
+Remember to update the path of *harvard.wav* in *openai-whisper-test.py* to its location on Cannon for the example to work properly.

 (openai_env) [jharvard@holy8a24301 ~]$ python openai-whisper-test.py
 The stale smell of old beer lingers.
 It takes heat to bring out the